eklem/words-n-numbers/README.md

 ## Use

-The default regex catches every unicode character from `a` to `ｚ`, which is different than the regular unicode `z`.
-By this you get every [Latin unicode character](https://en.wikipedia.org/wiki/Latin_script_in_Unicode) in this table.
+The default regex should catch every unicode character from for every language.

 ### default regex